groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/esign/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Advanced Digital Signature Capabilities"
+  title: "Advanced digital signature capabilities"
   description: "Our advanced API streamlines business operations by facilitating the automated signing, verification, modification, and management of electronic signatures for a range of documents."
   image: "/img/signature/features_esign.webp" # 500x500 px
-  image_description: "Digital Signature Features"
+  image_description: "Digital signature features"
   features:
     # feature loop
-    - title: "Digital Signing for Office Files"
+    - title: "Digital signing for office files"
       content: "Easily add digital signatures to any page or position within a document.
 Customize your signatures with options like digital certificates, metadata, barcodes, or visual elements to enhance security and document integrity."

     # feature loop
-    - title: "Comprehensive Signature Control"
+    - title: "Comprehensive signature control"
       content: "Once a document is signed, you can manage its signatures effortlessly.
 Retrieve a complete list of all signatures, allowing you to make updates or remove them as needed."

     # feature loop
-    - title: "Strengthen Document Security"
+    - title: "Strengthen document security"
       content: "Use digital certificates to safeguard your documents from tampering.
 You can embed or extract metadata to enhance traceability and auditing, ensuring document compliance and authenticity."

   code_samples:
     # code sample loop
-    - title: "How to Apply an Image Signature to a Document"
+    - title: "How to apply an image signature to a document"
       content: |
         This guide details the process for affixing an image signature to a designated page within a document.
         {{< landing/code title="JavaScript">}}